 In fact, living in Russia without knowing English isn’t much of a problem.
 All foreign films shown in the country are dubbed, and most books are translated.
 And so in most cases this enormous country covering an area larger than the surface of Pluto doesn't really have to struggle with the grammatical structures of foreign languages, which have no major role in most people’s lives.

 For most Russians, the matter of speaking English only comes up if they travel abroad.
-But this doesn't even apply to many people since 72 percent of Russians don't even have a foreign passport, and 59 percent of them have never traveled beyond the borders of the former Soviet Union.
+But this doesn't even apply to many people since 72 percent of Russians don't even havea passport for foreign travel, and 59 percent of them have never traveled beyond the borders of the former Soviet Union.

 If you ask a Russian where and when they studied English, most likely you will hear the standard reply: "For about eight years at school and then at university."
 You might think this is a very long time, or at least long enough to become fluent in English, but you’d be wrong there.